 This Christmas craft has always been one of my favorite DIY activities.
 I made this two years ago, and it’s still holding up, and the kids still love it!

 Most parents of young kids or toddlers have a collection of squeeze pouches in their cabinets.
 Start saving those tops and putting them to good use with this fun activity.
 You’ll want to keep the twist cap and the plastic piece that the cap twists onto.
 Just cut them right off the pouch, rinse them, and set them aside until you have enough saved.
-We had two toddlers in the house when I originally made this, so I kept enough tops within just a few days!
+We had two toddlers in the house when I originally made this, so I had enough tops on hand for this craft after just a few days.

 Directions:

-2. Once they were dried, I used my hot glue gun to put the tree together.
+- Once they were dry, I used my hot glue gun to put the tree together.
 I used the hot glue gun to glue on the plastic twist-top portions.
 (Tip: leave the caps detached, so they don’t accidentally get glued onto their twist top.)

-3. Once they have had enough time to dry completely, it’s playtime.
+- Once they have had enough time to dry completely, it’s time to play.
 Your child will love to “decorate” the tree with the pouch cap “ornaments.”
 As they twist the caps on, they work on practical fine motor skills.

-I love finding ways to encourage our kids to engage in activities like this because it’s excellent skill-building disguised as play.
+I love finding ways to encourage our kids to engage in activities like this because they are excellent for building skills disguised as play.

 6. Marshmallow Painting

 There’s just something about kids and painting.
 This Christmas craft and art project is easy and cheap, and your kids will love this unique spin on stamping.
-There are all kinds of unconventional ways to do paint stamping using foods.
+There are various unconventional ways to use food for paint stamping.
 Apples, potatoes, and even broccoli can be dipped into paint and used as stamps.
 But this activity uses marshmallows!

-I got a bag of jumbo marshmallows at the dollar store and some white craft paint at our local craft store, and I used the back of a piece of the blue posterboard I used in the sticker snowflake activity.
+I purchased a bag of jumbo marshmallows at the dollar store and some white craft paint at our local craft store.
+I then used the back of a piece of the blue poster board I had used in the sticker snowflake activity.

 Directions: